neskweek/LightSaberOS/README.md

 2. Download [Arduino Eclipse v.2016-03-11_03-29-38](http://www.baeyens.it/eclipse/download.php)
 Again, download the right file for your OS
 3. Uncompress this archive inside c:\Program Files
 4. Start C:\Program Files\eclipseArduino\eclipseArduinoIDE.exe
 On first start up you will be ask where to put your prject workspace.
-I advise you to put it there (off course replace "nesk" by your username) :
+I advise you to put it there (off course replace "neskw" by your username) :
 ![Set workspace destination](https://raw.githubusercontent.com/neskweek/LightSaberOS/master/README/eclipse1.PNG)
 On first startup it will download a bunch of stuff related to Arduino Libraries.
 Wait until it finishes